nozokada/japanese-lds-quad-landing-page/_pages/privacypolicy.md

 If you choose to use our service, then you agree to the collection and use of information in relation with this policy.
 The personal information that we collect are used for providing and improving the service.
 We will not use or share your information with anyone except as described in this privacy policy.

 ## Information Collection and Use
-For a better experience while using our service, we may require you to provide us with certain personally identifiable information, including but not limited to users name and e-mail address.
+For a better experience while using our service, we may require you to provide us with certain personally identifiable information, including but not limited to username and e-mail address.

 The information that we request will be retained by us and used as described in this privacy policy.